Cross-domain Neural Pitch and Periodicity Estimation: Improving pitch and periodicity estimation

 \textbf{Do not normalize the input $\vert$} All baseline models normalize the input audio to have a mean of zero and a standard deviation of one.
 While this improves performance early in training, removing early stopping demonstrates that normalization slightly harms pitch and periodicity accuracy and marginally increases the amount of compute required.
 We omit this normalization.

 \textbf{Replace binary cross entropy loss $\vert$} Binary cross entropy independently predicts Bernoulli distributions for each pitch bin at each time step.
 Categorical cross entropy (CCE) predicts a single categorical distribution over all pitch bins at each time step.
 CCE improves performance metrics when early stopping is omitted.
 It is also a more sensible choice when used with our entropy-based periodicity measure (Section ~\ref{sec:periodicity}), which assumes the input is a categorical distribution.
-We apply the Gaussian blur used in CREPE (Section \ref{sec:crepe}) to all models, with a standard deviation of 25 cents applied to the training targets, which improves performance for both BCE and CCE losses.
+We apply the same Gaussian blur used in training CREPE (Section \ref{sec:crepe}) when training all models, with a standard deviation of 25 cents applied to the training targets.
+This improves performance for both BCE and CCE losses.

 \textbf{Increase the batch size $\vert$} Prior methods use normalization methods such as batch and weight normalization.
 Batch normalization induces instabilities when the batch size is small~\cite{ba2016layer}.
 Increasing the batch size can help to remove these instabilities.
 We verify this by increasing the batch size from 32 to 128, where a batch size of 128 is the largest multiple of two within the memory capacity of our GPU for all models.